RobertARandolph/AdmiralBumbleBee.com/_posts/2020-10-17-Editing-Lisp-Animated.md

 The cursor will be a solid block.

+There is a "Do" button.
+This indicates when the command is executed.

+* A single press executes the action.
+* Three quick presses indicates that subsequent commands will not do anything.

+Watch the button!
+When a command stops doing anything is equally as important as when it does something.

 All 3 representations of the code will be presented at once: Text, Blocks, Tree.

+These are emacs functions, but they often exist in other editors.

 ## forward-list

+Text Explanation: `forward-list` moves to the next collection in the current level of the tree.

+* It will not move up a level.
+* It will not move down a level.

+Tree Explanation: "Move to the right of the rightmost sibling if it's a collection."

 ## backward-list

+Text Explanation: `backward-list` moves to the previous collection in the current level of the tree.

+Tree Explanation: "Move to the left of the leftmost sibling if it's a collection."

 ## up-list

+Text Explanation: `up-list` moves the cursor outside the current list, and after it.

+Tree Explanation: "Move to the right of the parent".

 ## backward-up-list

+Text Explanation: `backward-up-list` moves the cursor outside the current list, and after it.

+Tree Explanation: "Move to the left of the parent".

 ## down-list

+Text Explanation: `down-list` moves the cursor to the beginning of the sexp inside the next list.

+Tree Explanation: "Move to the first sexp in the next collection".

 ## forward-sexp

+Text Explanation: `forward-sexp` moves the cursor to the next sexp in the current collection.

+Tree Explanation: "Move to the next sibling at the current level"

 ## backward-sexp

+Text Explanation: `backward-sexp` moves the cursor to the previous sexp in the current collection.

+Tree Explanation: "Move to the previous sibling at the current level"

 ## beginning-of-defun

+Text Explanation: `beginning-of-defun` moves the cursor to the left of the top level form.

+Tree Explanation: "Move the cursor to the left of the top of the tree"

 ## end-of-defun

+Text Explanation: `beginning-of-defun` moves the cursor to the right of the matching paren of the top level form.

+Tree Explanation: "Move the cursor to the right of the top of the tree"

 # Editing

 ## paredit-add-to-next-list

+Text Explanation: If the cursor is before a collection, add the previous sexp to that collection.
+If the cursor is after a collection, add the next sexp to the collection.

+Tree Explanation: If the node before the cursor is a collection, make the next sibling the rightmost child of node before the cursor.
+If the node after the cursor is a collection, make the previous sibling the leftmost child of the node after the cursor.

 ## paredit-add-to-previous-list
 ## paredit-backslash
 ## paredit-backward